-The park currently supports a range of existing cabin stocks which have been in place for some time.
-Where necessary and consistent with current market standards and expectations some cabins will be refurbished.
-Other older existing cabins will be replaced with new upgraded products and some additional new cabins will be introduced in identified sections of the park.
+The park currently supports a range of existing good quality cabin stocks some of which has been in place for a number of years while outdated stocks have been more recently replaced provided consistent high quality cabin product.
+Where necessary and consistent with current market standards and expectations the older cabins will be refurbished.
+Additional cabins will be introduced in identified sections of the park.
+Tourist van sites with ensuite facilities are now a sought after option for many guests.
+Some dwelling sites currently used for holiday vans will become available for drive-on tourist uses or cabins.

-Associated with these initiatives will be the removal of some sites currently used for holiday vans to make way for the expansion of the existing camping area in the north together with establishing new drive-on tourist sites.